IMPORTANT NOTICE ON THE RESTRICTIONS RELATED TO COVID-19

 2. Processing Time

-* Please note that some visa applications require consultation with our headquarters in Tokyo and may take up to one month to issue.
+*Please note that under covid-19 restrictions visa applications require consultation with our headquarters in Tokyo and may take up to one month to issue.

 3. Visa Fee